Costco Japan Is a Shopper’s Dream — Here’s Why

 Bulgogi Bake

 This Asian take on the chicken bake, a food court favorite, has Costco fanatics drooling.
-While the exterior looks the same, Costco Japan’s version is stuffed with marinated slices of Korean-style beef.
-Other Japanese food court exclusives include a shrimp bisque and citrus smoothie.
+While the exterior looks the same, Costco’s Japanese version stuffs marinated slices of Korean-style beef inside.
+Other Japanese food court exclusives include a shrimp bisque, a citrus smoothie, and Aussie beef pies.

 A paradise for seafood lovers